Well Sh*t

 That glorious, black, bar-top Buddha of boundaries.

-He didn’t check if anyone else was okay with it.
+He didn’t wait for the noise to stop.
+Not did he check if anyone else was okay with it.

+He just got up and went.
 Because that’s what beings in tune with their limits do.

-I knew what had to happen next.
+I knew what had to happen next: I had to leave.

 “Sometimes self-care isn’t a bath.
 It’s leaving the damn building without apologizing profusely or taking a guilt trip.”